FTA Research · Minimal Irrigation Project · Madagascar

 Innovative Outreach Tools

-Digital database, demonstration videos in Malagasy, illustrated comic-strip technical guides, and training modules for farmer field schools.
-Statistical analyses use mixed models (ANOVA, REML) accounting for Site › Block › Plot hierarchy.
+Digital database, demonstration videos in Malagasy, detailed technical specifications, illustrated technical sheets and guides in comic-strip format, and training modules for farmer field schools.
+Statistical analyses are based on mixed models that account for the site > block > plot hierarchy.